Guide to the John Hook papers, 1737-1889 and undated

 The Asa Holland Papers are also held by Duke University's David M. Rubenstein Rare Book & Manuscript Library.
 The collection consists of routine forms and correspondence relating to Asa Holland's position as postmaster of Hale's Ford, Virginia; letters from Jubal A. Early concerning financial matters; and papers relating to the Rocky Mount Turnpike and the Sons of Temperance.

-[Identification of item], John Hook Papers, David M. Rubenstein Rare Book & Manuscript Library
+[Identification of item], John Hook papers, David M. Rubenstein Rare Book & Manuscript Library, Duke University

 Processed by Rubenstein Library Staff, 1950s

 Encoded by Meghan Lyon, February 2011